araines05/cs-312/monitoring/runbooks.md

 **First check:**
 kubectl get pods -n minecraft

-Is the pod running?
-If not, thats your problem.

 **If pod is Running but server is still down:** kubectl logs -n minecraft -l app=minecraft --tail=50